-In stark comparison, Apple decided to Think Different™ and make 20 different commands to flush the DNS cache.
+In stark comparison, Apple decided to Think Different™ and made 20 different commands to flush the DNS cache.
 And there’s only one valid command in each macOS version.

 sigh Let’s get to it, shall we?

-No. Screw Apple.
+No. Screw that.
 I’m not listing all 20 different commands.
 Instead, we’ll install this little bash script that will take care of flushing the DNS for us.

 Follow the guide to install, then run

 Hey Apple.
-The one command up top is so simple and doesn’t conflict with any other command.
+That one command up top is so simple and doesn’t conflict with any other command.
 Almost like it should be the default shortcut available on all macOS versions!
-Hint, hint.
-Backports too, please.

 All other operating systems